heroisaprinciple/aphablog/README.md

 To save these changes to the model, use `reload!`
 So, when we'll try to create an article without a title by `article = Article.new` and use `article.save`, `false` will be returned.
 To see an error: `article.errors.full_messages`. ["Title can't be blank"] is returned.
+<h3>But we'll see the error only when we save the entity to db or we validate it by`article.valid?` </h3>

 Let's go further and validate description.
 Write `validates :description, presence: true` in the Article class.
 We can also specify the length of the field by using `length: {mimimum: , maximum: }`